-You have decided to apply for medical or dentistry school; you have picked which universities and courses you would prefer and have sent off your application to them but now you have to sit the UCAT ANZ.
+Decided to apply for medical or dentistry school?
+Picked your choice of universities and courses?
+Sent off your application?
+Now you have to sit the UCAT ANZ.
 But what exactly is the UCAT ANZ?

 Verbal Reasoning assesses your ability to critically evaluate and review information presented in a written form.